-On the Select security details for the provisioning package, click Next.
+On Select security details for the provisioning package, select Next.

-Optionally, you can click Browse to change the default output location.
+Optionally, you can select Browse to change the default output location.

-Click Build to start building the package.
-The project information is displayed in the build page and the progress bar indicates the build status.
+Select Build to start building the package.
+The build page displays the project information, and the progress bar indicates the build status.

 Apply the provisioning package to HoloLens

-Connect the device via USB to a PC and start the device, but do not continue past the fit page of the initial setup experience (the first page with the blue box).
-HoloLens will show up as a device in File Explorer on the PC.
+Using the USB cable, connect the device to a PC.
+Start the device, but do not continue past the fit page of the initial setup experience (the first page with the blue box).
+On the PC, HoloLens shows up as a device in File Explorer.

-If the HoloLens device is running Windows 10, version 1607 or earlier, briefly press and release the Volume Down and Power buttons simultaneously to open File Explorer.
+If the HoloLens device is running Windows 10, version 1607 or earlier, open File Explorer by briefly pressing and releasing the Volume Down and Power buttons simultaneously on the device.

 In File Explorer, drag and drop the provisioning package (.ppkg) onto the device storage.

-Briefly press and release the Volume Down and Power buttons simultaneously again while on the fit page.
+While HoloLens is still on the fit page, briefly press and release the Volume Down and Power buttons simultaneously again.

 You will see whether the package was applied successfully or not.
-If it failed, you can fix your package and try again.
-If it succeeded, proceed with device setup.
+If it was not applied successfully, you can fix your package and try again.
+If successful, proceed with device setup.